 - Brief counseling for assistance with problems of daily living

 - Consultation that supports academic and/or professional development

 - Immediate support and management for crisis situations

 - Identification and assessment of a mental health problem

 - Referral to appropriate and accessible services and resources

 The Johns Hopkins Student Assistance Program is a service of the Faculty and Staff Assistance Program (FASAP).
-Office locations are conveniently located throughout the Baltimore/Columbia/Rockville corridor to meet student needs.
+Office locations are conveniently located throughout Baltimore to meet student needs.
 Out of town students may access services by calling the number above for consultation and will be directed to the appropriate resource or office.